HL7-DaVinci/pdex-server/README.md

 ```bash
 mvn clean package spring-boot:repackage -Pboot && java -jar target/ROOT.war
 ```
 Server will then be accessible at http://localhost:8080/ and eg. http://localhost:8080/fhir/metadata.
-Remember to adjust you overlay configuration in the application.yaml to eg.
+Remember to adjust your overlay configuration in the application.yaml to eg.

 ```yaml
     tester: